Christy Park, Executive Director

 Opportunities with DFA

-DFA is growing, taking big steps in both programming and organization development and seeks interns at different times of the year.
-DFA is happy to offer course credit if the applicant is a student at an accredited college/university or a travel stipend for this position.
+DFA is growing, taking big steps in both programming and organization development and seeks fellows interns at different times of the year.
 If you’re thinking about a career in dance filmmaking, program management, or arts administration, we’d love for you to join our team.

-Please email your resume and cover letter to firstname.lastname@example.org with the subject line “Internship”
+Please email your resume and cover letter to email@example.com with the subject line “Work with DFA”

 - Recent college graduate or currently pursuing a Bachelor’s degree with a 3.0 GPA or higher.